cfpb/consumerfinance.gov/docs/index.md

 - `docs.txt`: requirements to build the cfgov-refresh docs.
 - `optional-public.txt`: cfgov-refresh satellite apps.
 Should/could be moved into `libraries.txt`.
 - `postgres.txt`: requirements to connect Django to Postgres.
 - `scripts.txt`: Requirements for running certain jobs on Jenkins, so scripts can run in Jenkins without having to install all the other requirements.
-Maybe we shouldn't do this?
 - `test.txt`: requirements for running Python tests.
 - `travis.txt`: extra requirements for Travis.
 Should/could be moved to explicitly listed in the .travis.yml file?
 - `wagtail.txt`: specifies Wagtail version.
 In its own file to make it easier to test multiple versions, same as with `django.txt`.